yusitnikov/puzzletv/docs/Puzzle rendering.md

 ##### Rendering interactive elements

-Custom interactive elements that belong to certain cells are being rendered by constraints by implementing a component in the [`interactive` grid layer](../src/types/sudoku/GridLayer.ts) - see the "Rendering constraints" section.
+Custom interactive elements that belong to certain cells are being rendered by constraints by implementing a component in the [`interactive` grid layer](../src/types/puzzle/GridLayer.ts) - see the "Rendering constraints" section.

-Custom interactive elements that do not belong to any cells are being rendered outside the SVG tag by implementing `SudokuTypeManager.gridControlsComponent`.
+Custom interactive elements that do not belong to any cells are being rendered outside the SVG tag by implementing `PuzzleTypeManager.gridControlsComponent`.

-Core interactions with the cells (selecting the cells, drawing lines and marks over them etc.) are implemented in the "mouse handler" grid layer that goes right before the `interactive` layer (see the "Rendering grid cells" section), and it's handled by the [`GridCellMouseHandler`](../src/components/sudoku/grid/GridCellMouseHandler.tsx) component.
+Core interactions with the cells (selecting the cells, drawing lines and marks over them etc.) are implemented in the "mouse handler" grid layer that goes right before the `interactive` layer (see the "Rendering grid cells" section), and it's handled by the [`GridCellMouseHandler`](../src/components/puzzle/grid/GridCellMouseHandler.tsx) component.
 The component renders multiple SVG shapes for different parts of the cell that handle pointer events independently, in order to know which part of the cell was clicked by the user (center, border or corner).